Compare first home loans for November

 • Service fees: Administrative fees payable to your lender, which can be charged monthly or annually.

-• Offset account fees: Some lenders will charge a monthly fee for use of an offset account.
+• Offset account fees: Some lenders will charge a monthly fee for the use of an offset account.

 Surprise fees!